buistvn/muvi/README.md

 ![Project Screenshot][project-screenshot]

-MUVI is a web app for discovering movies using data provided by the TMDB API.
-Users can browse for movies by searching or filtering through categories such as Popular and Top Rated.
+MUVI is a web app for discovering movies using data provided by the [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction).
+Users can browse for movies by searching or filtering through categories such as Popular, Top Rated, and Now Playing.
 Login for TMDB accounts is supported with third party authentication.
-Users that are logged in have access to managing their favorites and watchlist.
+After logging in, users will have access to managing their favorites and watchlist.